-The Significance of Methodism for Cornish Immigrants to America and the Meaning of Intolerance to Me
+The Meaning of Methodism for Cornish Immigrants to America; the Meaning of Intolerance to Me

 Before they left the shores of England, John Albert Berriman Wills (J.A.B.
 Wills) and Annie Reed were married in Truro, Cornwall, England.
 The date was August 14th, 1866 and the church was St. George’s Anglican.
 John Albert was 23 years old, Annie was probably 30 years old.
 Although both John and Annie came from strong Methodist families, marriages were often required to be performed with Anglican rites and Methodists were required by law to support the Anglican church.